-8.4 The Capital Programme is monitored on a monthly basis by budget managers, reports are then produced for review by the Corporate Management Team and at Executive Briefing.
-Quarterly monitoring reports are reviewed by Finance and Economic Overview and Scrutiny Committee.
+8.4 The capital programme is monitored on a monthly basis by budget managers, reports are then produced for review by the Corporate Management Team.
+Quarterly monitoring reports are reviewed by Finance and Economic Overview and Scrutiny Committee prior to presentation to Cabinet.